Glen Benton: Stage persona

+Benton was notorious for his unyieldingly provocative public persona early in Deicide's career, and was known for making bizarre and shocking statements to the music press during this time.
 In a 1991 interview, Benton stated that his intention was "to create the most evil-est music and to gain entrance into the seven gates of hell," describing Deicide's live performances as a "focal point to express [his] Satanism."
 He described his understanding of demonic possession as "when you come to a certain point [where] there's no turning back [...] and your body is possessed, and there's no way you can turn back."
 He claimed in an interview he shares a "spiritual link" with Lucifer, who tells him "what to say and what to write about."